History of the Buhrman House

 “Old buildings are not ours.
 They belong, partly to the generations of mankind who are to follow us, but the dead still have their rights to them.
 That which they labored for….
 We have no right to obliterate”. ”What we ourselves have built, we are at liberty to throw down.
 But, what other men gave their strength and wealth, and life to accomplish, their right over it does not pass away with their death.”

 When Constance handed Gloria the keys as she left she said: “I know this is your house now but it will always be my house.”
 Gloria says “I understand what she means now that we have spent the past months giving the home the perfect touches to help it shine.”

 Constance referred to the house as a “she” and this instantly gave Gloria the idea of the house being a Lady, and the name Lady Geneva was born.
 Gloria’s desire to preserve the history of the home led to the naming of each guest room in honor of each of the ladies who have owned the home in its long history since 1914.

-The G.L. and Florence Olds Buhrman House remains substantially as built and accurately relates its original construction, use of materials and appearance.
+The G.L. and Florence Olds Buhrman House remains substantially as it was built and accurately relates its original construction, use of materials, and appearance.
 Located at the visible entrance to the district from East Main, the house is a prominent landmark locally and is a highly significant visual element within the Geneva-Minnesota District.